slz2003/slz2003.github.io/_pages/about.md

 About Me
 ======
 I'm Lize Shao, and I earned my undergraduate degree from [Rice University](https://www.rice.edu/) in 2025, where I completed a dual major in Mathematics and Computer Science.
-I had the privilege of working with [Prof. Xia](https://cs.rice.edu/~xh37/index.html) Hu and [Prof. Tegawendé F. Bissyandé](https://bissyande.github.io/) during my studies.
+I had the privilege of working with [Prof. Xia](https://cs.rice.edu/~xh37/index.html) Hu and [Prof. Tegawendé F. Bissyandé](https://bissyande.github.io/) during my undergraduate studies.

 From 2021 to 2025, I was honored to be a recipient of the Rice Trustee Distinguished Scholarship.